KasayoDotCom/gatsby-source-greenhouse-io/README.md

         id
         name
         parent {
-          ...on GreenhouseDepartment {
+          ... on GreenhouseDepartment {
             name
           }
         }
         children {
-          ...on GreenhouseDepartment {
+          ... on GreenhouseDepartment {
             name
           }
         }